sanjar-notes/nodejs/home/4_resource_itineraries/2_Node_js_complete_guide_academind/12_Working_with_NoSQL_and_MongoDB/196_The_Cart_model.md

 }
 ```

-New thing learnt - arrays can be stored in a document, in MongoDB.

 ## Duplication in User.cart (197)
 Right now, we actually save whole `Product`s in `User.cart`.
 This is not very good, since Product details may change frequently (e.g. the price), and our cart will then have stale product objects.

 To fix this, let's just store the `productId` instead of the whole object.
-We will need an extra call for each item in the cart, of course, but it's fine.
+We will need an extra call for each item in the cart page to get product details, of course, but it's fine.

-Update User (since cart is just a part of this now)
+Update User (since cart is just a part of User now)
 ```js
 const { getDb, mongoConnect } = require('./util/database.js');
 const mongodb = require("mongodb");